 [CLI] plugins = manim_rubikscube

-For specifying multiple plugins, command separated values must be used.
+For specifying multiple plugins, comma-separated values must be used.

 [CLI] plugins = manim_rubikscube, manim_plugintemplate